amplication/docs/docs/how-to/deploy-to-aws-ecs.md

 With the existing infrastructure and more specifically, the template service we will deploy on top off, we're able to start the deployment process.
 The deployment process is done via a GitHub Actions workflow that will overwrite the current revision of the task definition with the latest image tag.

+The workflow can be triggered in two ways, the first is closing a pull request, the second is a manual trigger on the console of the GitHub Actions workflow.